sprintersb/atest/README.md

     " 0x%04x "          for addresses
     " %.6f "            for float, double, long double and 64-bit unsigned
-                        interpreted as a 64-bit IEEE floating point number
+                        interpreted as a 64-bit IEEE floating point number "%s"                for f7_t*

-For 8-byte values, the internal representation is "unsigned long long", and the default format strings are:
+For 8-byte values, the internal representation is `unsigned long long`, and the default format strings are:

     " %llu "              for the "U" variant